-All electors were eligible to vote during the pre-poll period Monday, 18 July until 5pm Friday, 29 July 2022.
+All electors were eligible to vote in person during the pre-poll period Monday, 18 July 2022 until 5pm Friday, 29 July 2022.

-Pre-poll locations were published on the NSW Electoral Commission's website, including information about accessibility, opening hours and the COVID-19 safety measures in place (see Appendix B).
+The pre-poll location was published on the NSW Electoral Commission's website, including information about accessibility, opening hours and the COVID-19 safety measures in place (see Appendix B).

-Based on public health guidelines in place at the time of the election, onsite voting in declared facilities was not offered due to health and safety concerns relating to the COVID-19 pandemic.
+Based on public health guidelines in place at the time of the election, onsite voting in declared facilities 1 was not offered at the Shellharbour City Council Ward A election due to public health and safety concerns relating to the COVID-19 pandemic.